 2. Where is it?

 Peru is located in northwest of South America and it shares borders with five countries: Bolivia, Ecuador, Colombia, Chile and Brazil.
 It has a large coastline on Pacific Ocean.
 Peru is fairly large country – based on its size, it is the 20th country in the world.

-As with many countries, your passport must be valid for at least three months after you complete visit to Peru, so please plan ahead.
+As with many countries, your passport must be valid for at least three months after you visit Peru, so please plan ahead.
 Most of EU countries, US, Australia, Canada, South American countries and Japan do not require visa for tourism, but you need to have return ticket.

 Getting to Peru is the best via one of two main international airports: Lima (LIM) or Cusco (CUZ),